Originally posted 2017-08-25 18:44:03.

 Women, au contraire, think in terms of power.
 For them, everything is subject to that power.
 Women think in terms of narratives and feelings but always, above all else, in terms of power.
 And the seat of that power is in the control they have over their own bodies — power over reproduction.

 This is natural and we have discussed it at length elsewhere.
 Men’s best evolutionary strategy is to impregnate as many women as possible, while women — who have to ensure that their offspring survive — cannot pursue this.
 Instead they must choose the partner whose offspring are most likely to survive.
-Women take far greater care in mate selection than men do, because of the serious consequences of becoming pregnant; men are just trying to get women pregnant.
+Women take far greater care in mate selection than men do, because of the serious consequences of becoming pregnant; men are just trying to get laid.

 The power balance that has been evolved in humans favours women when they are in groups.
-Women control access to sex by arranging a social and, usually, physical space wherein they are in charge.
+Women control access to sex by arranging a social and usually, physical space wherein they are in charge.
 I have called this the ‘Home’ group; this is actually the matriarchy.
 It is a contiguous group of women who live together and whose purpose is to protect each other while they are pregnant and having children and to help each other raise those children.
 If men are allowed into the space, they do so under the rules that women set — in other words, women exercise power over the space and the men in it.

 The reasons for this.